List of most-streamed artists on Spotify

 The following list contains the most-streamed artists on the audio streaming platform Spotify.

-As of March 2023, Canadian rapper Drake is the most-streamed artist of all time on Spotify, while American singer-songwriter Taylor Swift is the most-streamed female artist.
-Since 2013, Spotify has published a yearly list of its most-streamed artists, which has been topped by Drake and Puerto Rican rapper Bad Bunny a record three times, with Bad Bunny being the only artist to do so in consecutive years (2020–2022).
+As of February 2024, American singer-songwriter Taylor Swift is the most-streamed artist, and Canadian rapper Drake is the most-streamed male artist in Spotify's history.
+Since 2012, Spotify has published a yearly list of its most-streamed artists, which has been topped by Drake and Puerto Rican rapper Bad Bunny a record three times, with Bad Bunny being the only artist to do so in consecutive years (2020–2022).
+Swift is the only female artist to have topped the list (2023–2024).

 Most-streamed artists

 By year

-Number of streams are listed in parenthesis, where available.
+Number of streams are listed in parentheses, where available.

 By decade

-Number of streams are listed in parenthesis, where available.
+Number of streams are listed in parentheses, where available.

 First 10 years

 The most streamed artists in the first 10 years of the existence of Spotify.

 Most monthly listeners

-Canadian singer The Weeknd is the artist with the most monthly listeners on Spotify, while American singer-songwriter Miley Cyrus is the female artist with the most monthly listeners.